The-NeXT-Project/Docs/docs/installation/debian.md

-# Ubuntu
+# Debian

-> Environment used for this tutorial: Ubuntu 22.04/x86_64 architecture
+> Environment used for this tutorial: Debian GNU/Linux 12 (bookworm) x86_64 architecture

 ## Disabling UFW